 Amid Protests In Hawaii Against Giant Telescope, Astronomers Look To 'Plan B'

-A consortium of scientists hoping to build the world's largest optical telescope on Hawaii's tallest peak has applied to site it instead in the Canary Islands amid ongoing protests by native Hawaiians who oppose construction of the instrument on what they consider a sacred volcano.
+A consortium of scientists hoping to build the world's largest optical telescope on Hawaii's tallest peak has applied to site it instead in the Canary Islands amid ongoing protests by Native Hawaiians who oppose construction of the instrument on what they consider a sacred volcano.

-For weeks, protesters have delayed the start of construction on the Big Island's Maunakea volcano of the Thirty Meter Telescope, or TMT, which astronomers say will have a dozen times the resolution of the Hubble Space Telescope.
+Astronomers say the Thirty Meter Telescope, or TMT, will have a dozen times the resolution of the Hubble Space Telescope.
+For weeks, protesters have delayed the start of construction on the Big Island's Mauna Kea volcano.

 In a written statement on Monday, TMT Executive Director Ed Stone said that obtaining a permit to build in Spain's Canary Islands, off West Africa, was meant as a "'Plan B' site ... should it not be possible to build in Hawaii."
-However, he emphasized that "Maunakea remains the preferred site."
+However, he emphasized that Mauna Kea "remains the preferred site."

-Protest leader Kealoha Pisciotta told The Associated Press that he and others who oppose the TMT are not anti-science.
-The permit to build the scope instead in the Spanish archipelago is a "win for everyone," he said.
+Protest leader Kealoha Pisciotta told The Associated Press that those who oppose the TMT are not anti-science and that the permit to build the scope instead in the Spanish archipelago is a "win for everyone."

 "There's lots of good science to be done from the Canary Islands," Pisciotta said.